Stamford School

-Stamford School is an independent school for boys in Stamford, Lincolnshire in the English public school tradition.
+Stamford School is a co-educational independent school in Stamford, Lincolnshire in the English public school tradition.
 Founded in 1532, it has been a member of the Headmasters' and Headmistresses' Conference since 1920.
-With the girls-only Stamford High School and the coeducational Stamford Junior School, it is part of the Stamford Endowed Schools (SES).
-From September 2023, Stamford will become co-educational.
+With the former Stamford High School and the coeducational Stamford Junior School, it is part of the Stamford Endowed Schools (SES).
+From September 2023, Stamford became co-educational.